 Since this can vary so much by the size of your operation and budget, I'll keep this basic (using passport hard drives as an example) since the concept scales up to more complicated RAID arrays and network storage methods.

 Now at a more complex setup, I'd recommend having a Drobo RAID as the primary backup destination, then having a passport drive as a secondary backup somewhere safe at the office.
 I have a 4TB Lacie Rugged Drive which I use to shuttle projects home where I keep my off-site backups on a hard drive.
-And as a bonus often upload smaller projects to our Google Drive for extra peace-of-mind.

 3. Import Software

 For several years, I relied on Finder to copy cards to hard drives but that resulted in a few times where it would have errors and I never felt completely confident in how it transferred the media.
 Getting into editing a few weeks after clearing your cards and finding out a file was corrupted is terrible, especially if it's something really important like an interview.
-I was elated when Hedge Backup Software (10% with this affiliate link! launched a few years ago because it completely handles the backup workflow in a very simple and secure way.
+I was elated when Hedge Backup Software (10% off with this link!) launched a few years ago because it completely handles the backup workflow in a very simple and secure way.
 Hedge uses Checksum verification, which examines the original media file and then the copy and ensures that they are exactly the same which eliminates the potential of finding corrupted files later on.
 Furthermore, it creates a unique copy of every file on each copy destination giving extra security.
 Hedge is the fastest software solution I've ever used and it's the cornerstone of my backup system.